jump-dev/Convex.jl/docs/src/index.md

 nonlinear constructions like the nuclear norm, the log determinant, and so forth—into a linear optimization problem subject to conic constraints.
-This reformulation often involves adding auxiliary variables, and is called an "extended formulation", since the original problem has been extended with additional variables.
+This reformulation often involves adding auxiliary variables, and is called an "extended formulation," since the original problem has been extended with additional variables.
 These formulations rely on the problem being modelled by combining Convex.jl's "atoms" or primitives according to certain rules which ensure convexity, called the [disciplined convex programming (DCP)